 An AMP Energizer that is non-colocated with the AMP AP shall indicate its capability parameters to the AMP AP, which include at least, the support of WPT waveform transmission in a S1G band, the support of excitation signal transmission in a 2.4 GHz band, and the maximum transmission power.

-The AMP AP shall transmit control information to the AMP Energizer that is non-colocated with the AMP AP, to manage the transmission of the WPT waveform and/or excitation signal.
+The AMP AP shall transmit control information in a TBD 802.11 frame to the AMP Energizer that is non-colocated with the AMP AP, to manage the transmission of the WPT waveform and/or excitation signal.

 The AMP AP shall include the start time of the WPT waveform or the excitation signal transmission in the control information sent to the AMP Energizer.

-The AMP AP may determine the start time for the AMP Energizer to transmit the excitation signal, based on the Backscatter PPDU format, which includes a start time for an excitation field to backscatter the solicited UL response from the non-AP AMP STA, and may include a start time for an excitation field to charge the non-AP AMP STA to receive the DL PPDU from the AMP AP to determine the solicited UL response.

 The AMP AP shall include the duration of the WPT waveform or the excitation signal transmission in the control information sent to the AMP Energizer.